 Well, in my opinion, this W1700 comes to revolutionize the market because it competes, not with those of its price, but with those of several superior ranges.
 And I say this, not because I’m trying to hype this projector because I’m an ambassador for the brand, but because I’m sticking to the facts: just take a look at one of the leading projector test sites and you’ll see that in the price range of between $1,000 and $2,000, the best models have similar features to this one in terms of luminance and other aspects.
 But there is a “small” difference: none of these models achieve a 4K resolution, while the W1700 does.
 And that means it’s capable of projecting the equivalent of four FullHD projectors together….

-What’s more, the W1700 is a native 4K projector, which means it is capable of presenting a 4K resolution image without any tricks, while many other projectors do so using a variety of techniques that, in the end, do not deliver the promised true resolution.
+What’s more, the W1700 is a true 4K projector, which means it is capable of presenting a 4K resolution image, while many other enhanced 4K projectors do so using a variety of techniques that, in the end, do not deliver the promised true resolution.
 For example, some display a FullHD resolution image (which has half the resolution, and a quarter as much in pixels as a 4K) that moves 1 px up and down alternately, which at first glance makes it appear to be twice the resolution, but the reality is that the level of detail is much lower.
 Many models that are advertised as 4K do not really have the 8Mp that this standard defines but actually have half: 4Mp, combined with various techniques to interpolate up to 8Mp.